NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 |Aboutus             |[Screenshot](readme-images/testing/device/mob-aboutus.png)            |[Screenshot](readme-images/testing/device/tablet-aboutus.png)      |No issues|
 |404                 |[Screenshot](readme-images/testing/device/mob-404.png)                |[Screenshot](readme-images/testing/device/tablet-404.png)          |No issues|

-### Defence programming Testing

 ### Manual Testing

-The following manual testing has been carried out to confirm if the site's performance and functionality matched the expected output.
-It has tested both JavaScript and Python functionality.
+The following extensive manual testing has been carried out to confirm if the site's performance and functionality matched the expected output.
+It has tested both JavaScript and Python functionality testing  every aspect of the site.

 | Test  | Test Step                                     |Expected                                                         |  Result                                 |Screenshot                                                      |Status |
 |-------|-----------------------------------------------|-----------------------------------------------------------------|-----------------------------------------|----------------------------------------------------------------|-------|